 Great tone, great sound.
 Professional model with consistent tone and intonation.
 Grenadilla wood body with silver-plated key work.
-Cylindrical bore allows ease of blowing.
-Adjustable thumb rest.
 Attractive natural-looking finish.
-Comes with 4c mouthpiece, case, and care accessories.
+Comes with hard rubber mouthpiece, case and care accessories.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.